 PSYC 100 requirement

-PSYC 100/6.0 is a prerequisite for all other psychology courses.
+PSYC 100/6.0 is a prerequisite for all 200-level psychology courses.
 It can only be waived if a student has completed a similar advanced high school (AP) or college level introductory psychology course.

 Core course requirement